 “Indonesia’s perfect geographical location with vast sugarcane plantations, which produce the main ingredient of MSG, gave us a firm footing to ramp up our operations in Asia,” said an official from Daesang.

 The company aims to build upon the stable business base in Indonesia, the largest halal food market globally in terms of population, to make inroads into other Southeast Asian countries such as Singapore, Malaysia, and Brunei.
-The company also plans to enter Central Asia and the Middle East halal food markets in the near future.
+The company also plans to enter Central Asia and the Middle East halal food markets shortly.

 Daesang has 47 years of experience dealing with Indonesian customers and boasts strong brand power in the country.
 Its food plant in Karawang produces 20,000 tons of food annually including halal-certified products.